fiy2W/mri_seq2seq/nnseq2seq/docs/how_to_use_nnseq2seq.md

 nnSeq2Seq_train -dataset_name_or_id DATASET_ID -configuration CONFIG -fold FOLD_ID
 ```
 nnSeq2Seq stores a checkpoint every 50 epochs.
 If you need to continue a previous training, just add a `--c` to the training command.

-**Tips:**
-- It is recommended to use a `2d` configuration, because the performance of a `3d` configuration needs to be verified.
-- It is recommended to train only one fold rather than five folds, because the performance of five folds needs to be verified.

 The trained models will be written to the `nnSeq2Seq_results` folder.
 Each training obtains an automatically generated output folder name: